fserb/canvas2D/spec/enhanced-textmetrics.md

 `getActualBoundingBox()` returns an equivalent box to `TextMetrics.actualBoundingBox`, i.e., the bounding rectangle for the drawing of that range.
 Notice that this can be (and usually is) different from the selection rect, as those are about the flow and advance of the text.
 A font that is particularly slanted or whose accents go beyond the flow of text will have a different paint bounding box.
 For example: if you select this: ***W*** you will see that the end of the W is outside the selection area, which would be covered by the paint (actual bounding box) area.

-`caretPositionFromPoint()` returns the character offset for the character at the given `offset` distance from the start position of the text run (accounting for `textAlign` and `textBaseline`) with offset always increasing left to right (so negative offsets are valid).
-Values to the left or right of the text bounds will return 0 or `num_characters` depending on the writing direction.
+The `getIndexFromOffset` method returns the strign indext for the character at the given `offset` distance from the start position of the text run (accounting for `textAlign` and `textBaseline`) with offset always increasing left to right (so negative offsets are valid).
+Values to the left or right of the text bounds will return 0 or `string.length` depending on the writing direction.
 The functionality is similar but not identical to [`document.caretPositionFromPoint`](https://developer.mozilla.org/en-US/docs/Web/API/Document/caretPositionFromPoint).
 In particular, there is no need to return the element containing the caret and offsets beyond the boundaries of the string are acceptable.

 `getTextClusters()` provides the ability to render minimal grapheme clusters (in conjunction with a new method for the canvas rendering context, more on that later).
 That is, for the character range given as in input, it returns the minimal rendering operations broken down as much as logically possible, with their corresponding positional data.
 The position is calculated with the original anchor point for the text as reference, while the `align` and `baseline` parameters in the options dictionary determine the desired alignment of each cluster.